Campus Improvement Plan

 Strategy 3: Facilitate family engagement events that focus on graduation requirements and post-secondary planning.

-Staff Responsible for Monitoring: Campus Leadership Counselors
+Staff Responsible for Monitoring: College & Career Access Specialist Counselors

 ESF Levers: